BA (Hons) Filmmaking

-|Study mode||Full time|
+|Study Mode||Full time|

 |Location||London Film Academy|

-|Validating Institution||University of Derby|
+|Validation Institution||University of Derby|

 The two-year course is delivered over 6 terms, and totals 360 academic credits.
 The ethos of the programme is to teach creative, academic, technical and professional skills in an integrated way in an industry-standard setting.
 To this end, teaching initially takes place through interactive lectures, seminars, workshops and screenings and is then continued in a practical setting through shared film productions, in-company work placements and independent study.

-- In the fourth term you are given more control over your modules choices as you start to gain more autonomy and experience on the course.
+- In term 4 you are given more control over your modules choices as you start to gain more autonomy and experience on the course.
 This allows you to choose between a work placement module or a collaborative special project, which explores a non-narrative fiction discipline, for example a documentary, commercial or experimental film

 Crew roles have clearly defined functions and responsibilities.
 At LFA, you experience these industry roles in conditions emulating those of a professional film set (a director works with a writer to develop the script and with an editor to edit the film).
 We provide pre-production, post-production and on-set professional technical support enabling you to apply your knowledge in a supportive environment and find your creative voice.

 Course Fees: The total fee for the 2-year course is £42,000 (£21,000 per year).
 This is inclusive of film production budgets and there are no hidden additional costs.
 Please visit the Funding Your Studies section of our website for more information.

 Deposit: Successful applicants will then be issued with an offer letter.
 Upon acceptance of their place, applicants will be required to pay a non-refundable deposit of £4,500.
 The balance of course fees will need to be paid in accordance to the LFA Terms and Conditions.